aufflick/smc_mirror/README.txt

   an unhandled exception.

 + Corrected errors with % keywords and the -graph target.

-+ (C++) The hybrid Object-C++ language has the reserved word "id".
-SMC generated C++ code contains this keyword as well as statemap.h.
-SMC now uses "stateId".

 + (Java) Corrected error in generated serialization code.
 The readObject() method was not restoring the current state.
 The